List of people executed by the United States federal government: Military executions

-Between 1942 and 1961, a total of 160 soldiers convicted of criminal offences were executed by the US military, most of these during World War II.
-This figure does not include individuals executed by the US military for varied contraventions of the laws of war during wartime.
+Between 1942 and 1961, a total of 160 soldiers convicted of criminal offences were executed by the U.S. military, most of them during World War II.
+This figure does not include individuals executed by the U.S. military for varied contraventions of the laws of war during wartime.
 The most recent person to be executed by the military is U.S. Army Private John A. Bennett, executed on April 13, 1961, for rape and attempted murder.
-On January 31, 1945, Private Eddie Slovik, was the last American soldier to be executed for the military offence of desertion.
+On January 31, 1945, Private Eddie Slovik was the last American soldier to be executed for the military offence of desertion.